bobf/strong_versions/README.md

 ## Usage

-Once the plugin is installed it will automatically hook into _Bundler_ and raise an exception every time you call `bundle install` if there are any errors.
+_StrongVersions_ will automatically hook into _Bundler_ and raise an exception every time you call `bundle install` if there are any errors.

+If you prefer to see a warning rather than raise an exception, see [raise or warn](#raise_or_warn).

 ### Exclusions